franciszh/wineCarousel/README.md

 1. The playwright E2E test to test the carousel works as expected at deployed environment for different browsers
 2. The robusted error handling and suspense optimization in page.tsx
 3. Use styled component instead of tailwind for ui components to load styles as demand
+4. UI responsiveness is in place however not very well polished to be pixel perfect
-4. Access Next.js Route handler with a Next.js Server component is an anti-pattern however it's low-hanging fruit for a code test
+5. Access Next.js Route handler with a Next.js Server component is an anti-pattern however it's low-hanging fruit for a code test